adityajain07/Drone-Images-Mosaicing/README.md

-# Image Stitching for Drone mapping
+# Image Stitching for Drone Mapping
 This project contains code for stitching large number of images using classical computer vision techniques for application in drone mapping.

 ## Setup python environment